 In most cases, YaST proposes a reasonable partitioning scheme that can be accepted without change.
-YaST can also be used to customize the partitioning but you should be an experienced user to change partitioning.
-For more information about custom partitioning, refer to Section 2.1, "Using the YaST Partitioner" (Chapter 2, Advanced Disk Setup, ↑Reference).
+YaST can also be used to customize the partitioning, but only experienced users should change partitioning.

 When you select the partitioning item in the suggestion window for the first time, the YaST partitioning dialog displays the proposed partition settings.
-To accept these settings, click Accept Proposal or change them before continuing.
+To accept these settings, click Accept Proposal.